lauren-cordova/event-agent/README.md

 # 🤖 Event Agent

 An intelligent agent that processes event-related emails, extracts event details, and stores them in DynamoDB.
 Built with Python, Gmail API, OpenAI, and AWS.
+The application provides a Streamlit interface for viewing and managing events, with the option to export events to Google Sheets.

 ## Features